 You can import data into Analytics Plus in the following formats:

 You can import data from web URLs into Analytics Plus from the Feeds tile in the Import Your Data page.
-Click here to learn more about importing data from web feeds.

 Supported data locations

 You can import data from a dynamic URL using parameters.
 If the URL from which data is being imported contains current date and time values, this can be filled using the Current Date, Current Time and Current Date & Time parameter value in the first step of the import process.
 This will import data from URLs that change dynamically based on the date.

 Data can be imported into existing tables in Analytics Plus in any of the applicable file formats, from the supported data locations.

 Follow the steps below to import data into existing tables.